google-coral/example-multiple-edgetpus/README.md

 should be in `out/aarch64/examples/` directory.
 In order to run the project, you must be connected to a Coral Dev Board and copy the binary over.
 All necessary tflite model files should also be copied to the Coral Dev Board.

+## Running the Project

+To run the project, you can enter `./multiple_edgetpu_demo -help` to see the flag options and default values.
+To specify any parameters, specify the flag and new input.
+If no new parameters are specified, the default values will be used to run the project.
+Please note that the default program requires 1 Coral Dev Board and 2 Edge TPUs to run.